casperbroch/Project-2.2-06/README.md

 - Skills editing functionality
     - Adding new Skills
     - Deleting Skills
-    - Adding/deleting slots in excisting Skills
+    - Adding/deleting slots in existing Skills
-    - Adding/deleting actions in excisting Skills
+    - Adding/deleting actions in existing Skills
     - Getting an overview of all the created Skills
+- Google Calendar API connection
+    - Insert new events
+    - Delete existing events
+    - Get the next 10 upcoming events
+    - Fetch a specific event
 ## Run Locally

 Clone the project